Microbiology and Cell Science

 - Organic Chemistry and laboratory (CHM 2210, 2211 and 2211L)

-- All majors must complete the biology and general chemistry sequences and calculus by the end of the sophomore year.
-CHM 2210 Organic Chemistry must be completed by the end of tracking term five.
-To continue in the major, students must attain a minimum 2.5 cumulative GPA in these graded courses with no grade lower than a C.
+- All majors must complete the biology sequence, general chemistry sequence and calculus by the end of the sophomore year.
+Organic Chemistry, CHM 2210, must be completed by the end of tracking term five.
+To continue in the major, students must attain a cumulative GPA in these graded courses of no less than 2.5 and with no grade lower than a C.

 - BCH 4024 or CHM 3218 Biochemistry or Organic Chemistry/Biochemistry 2

-- MCB 3023 and 3023L Principles of Microbiology and laboratory
+- MCB 3023 and 3023L Principles of Microbiology and Microbiology Laboratory

 - MCB 4203 Pathogens or PCB 4233 Immunology